HazemAbdesamed/Crime-Analysis-SFPD/README.md

 The **Directed Acyclic Graph** in **Apache Airflow** represents a series of tasks.

 First, the data is retrieved from the API and is stored in a staging table.
-Then, the dimension tables are loaded after opening a conenction to the database.
-After that, the fact table and the *incident_cateogory* table are loaded.
+Then, the dimension tables are loaded after opening a connection to the database.
+After that, the fact table and the *incident_cateogory* tables are loaded.
 Finally, the connection to the database is closed.

 ## Fetching the relevant data

-In this step, the data is fetched from the API provided by the SFPD that contains information about the incidents from 2018 to present that is updated every day.
+In this step, the data is fetched from the API provided by the SFPD that contains information about the incidents from 2018 to present, the dataset is updated every day.

-The goal is to retrieve only yesterday's data, However if we used the API endpoint provided https://data.sfgov.org/resource/wg3w-h783.csv, it will load 5000 random rows from the dataset.
+The goal is to retrieve only yesterday's data; However, if we used the API endpoint provided https://data.sfgov.org/resource/wg3w-h783.csv, it will load 5000 random rows from the dataset.
 Fortunately, the API provides different ways to query the dataset using filters and [SoQL Queries](https://dev.socrata.com/docs/queries/ "click for more details on it").
 Therefore, it is possible to get only yesterday's data.
 We then insert this data to a staging table *crimes*.

 The task code can be found in [get data from api file](https://github.com/HazemAbdesamed/Crime-Analysis-SFDP/blob/main/dags/functions/get_data_from_api.py).